 Many respiratory patients who have long-term illnesses like emphysema receive health care services in their homes from respiratory therapists.
 These therapists may work for a hospital, but most work for companies that provide home care equipment to people at home.
 RTs who like to visit with patients and be out and about do well in home care.

 What it takes: Since home care requires a lot of independent thinking, most home care therapists have experience working in a hospital or other health care setting.
-Therapists will have earned the CRT or RRT credential, although the advanced level RRT credential is preferred by many home care companies.
+Therapists will have earned the CRT and/or RRT credential, although the advanced level RRT credential is preferred by many home care companies.

 Therapists who enjoy the diagnostic aspects of respiratory care may specialize in pulmonary function testing.
 These therapists work in hospital-based or physician office-based pulmonary function laboratories, where they conduct the testing required to help physicians determine whether a person has a lung disease and, if so, which one.

-What it takes: Therapists in this area generally earn the CRT or RRT credentials, but most will also earn specialty credentials in pulmonary diagnostics.
+What it takes: Therapists in this area generally earn the CRT and/or RRT credentials, but most will also earn specialty credentials in pulmonary diagnostics.
 These include the Certified Pulmonary Function Technologist, or CPFT, and Registered Pulmonary Function Technologist, or RPFT, credentials.

 Every respiratory care department has managerial personnel, and many RTs rise up the ranks to fill these positions.
 Managers in respiratory care are responsible for a wide range of duties — everything from staffing and budget preparation to setting policies and implementing directives from hospital administration.